RegionMiner subtask: Annotation and Statistics

 which can be changed by selecting a different ElDorado version on the top right of the page

-before uploading a BED file.
 You can see the list of genomes available in ElDorado.

 Note that almost all browsers have a general upload limit of 2 GB,